vigorousnorth/MaineCampaignFinance2018/readme.md

 There’s a better way to do this.
 We’re going to look at the first column in the dataframe, the `OrgID` column.
 This is a unique identifier for each campaign.
 This way, we don’t need to worry about strange spellings in the Candidate.Name column.

-Here are the OrgIDs for active candidates as of May:
+Here are the OrgIDs for the active candidates as of the July 24 post-primary filing deadline:

 |Candidate|OrgID
 | ----- |:------:|